arielgee/Sage-Like/.misc/tasks.md

 * (!!!obj.x) is NOT the same as (obj.x === undefined)!
 If obj.x is defined and its value is zero it returns TRUE! check all (!!!)
 * no advantage in using a funcYes/funcNo in a loop over a simple if()
 * slUtil.disableElementTree() is too slow (opening/closing discoveryView after filtering ">load"); do I realy need to scan the entire tree?
+* check all calls to slUtil.disableElementTree().
+Regression!!! (also all tabindex settings)
+* replace all 'xxx.style.display' with CSS rule ?
+* toggle read/unread need to alert the reapply filter button
+* Do filter '>unread' need to filter out loading feeds?
 * use properties tabIndex/disabled instaed of getAttribute()
 * wider --width-filter-text ?
 130px ?
 * replace xxx.querySelectorAll() with xxx.children